Table of Contents

 Memory is a complex process of gaining, storing, retaining, and recovering information, involving manifold stages.

 There are three main stages associated with memory.
 Each stage contributes to your ability to retain and retrieve information.
 Understanding these stages is essential to improve your memory for studying.
-Here are the stages—
+They include:

 1. Encoding

-Whenever you encounter information, the encoding occurs.
+Encoding occurs whenever you encounter information.
 It involves converting sensory inputs into a form that ultimately gets stored in memory.

-Effective encoding is the base of the memory, and it’s influenced by factors like attention, relevance, and organization.
+Effective encoding is the base of the memory and it’s influenced by factors such as attention, relevance, and organization.

-Through encoding, different information gets organized into a systematic array, which starts by giving attention to a particular matter.
-Later on, it gets stored in the memory as short or long-term memory.
+It allows you to organize different information into a systematic array, which starts by giving attention to a particular matter.
+Subsequently, it gets stored as short or long-term memory.

 2. Storage

 Once information is encoded, it is stored in our memory system.
-But what does storage really do?
-Storage plays a vital role by creating a fixed record of the encoded information.
+However, what does memory storage accomplish?
+Storage creates a fixed record of the encoded information.

-However, our memory system is divided into three main types—
+Moreover, our memory system is divided into three main types including:

 Sensory Memory

 This type of memory lasts no longer than three to four seconds.
-It is stored as long as our five senses (hearing, seeing, touch, smell, and taste) are getting stimulated by something.
+It is stored as long as our five senses (sound, sight, touch, smell, and taste) are stimulated.

-There are three types of sensory memory, and they are Iconic (vision-associated), Echoic (sound and hearing-associated) and Haptic (touch-associated).
+There are three types of sensory memory including Iconic (vision-associated), Echoic (sound and hearing-associated), and Haptic (touch-associated).

 Short-Term Memory

 In Freudian psychology, short-term memory is described as the conscious mind.
-It is also known as active memory, which typically lasts between 18 to 30 seconds.
+It is also known as active memory, which typically lasts 18โ30 s.

 Long-Term Memory

-Long-term memory can last for days, weeks, months, years, and even for decades.
+Long-term memory may last for days, weeks, months, years, and even decades.

-It is also called the preconscious and unconscious in Freudian psychology, which remains mostly out of our consciousness but can be recalled when required.
+It is also called the preconscious and unconscious mind in Freudian psychology, which remains mostly out of our consciousness and can be retrieved when required.

-Sensory memory briefly retains information from our senses, short-term memory holds it temporarily and long-term memory is for more permanent storage.
+Sensory memory briefly retains information from our senses; short-term memory holds it temporarily, whereas long-term memory is for more permanent storage.

 3. Retrieval

-The final phase is retrieval, where you access and bring stored information back into your conscious awareness.
-To be more specific, it’s a process of accessing your stored memories.
+The final phase is retrieval, where you access and bring back stored information into your consciousness.
+Specifically, it’s a process of accessing your stored memories.

 This phase helps you recall facts, solve problems, and apply knowledge in various situations.